Time Management Tips for Homeschooling Teachers

 I. Not Making Useful Lesson Plans

-Making lesson plans helps give teachers a sense of direction with what they will teach while helping to give a sense of how much time it takes.
+Making lesson plans helps give you a sense of direction with what you will teach while helping to give a sense of how much time it takes.

 Tip #1: Always Keep in Mind “How You Will Teach”